 Karen Smith, Operations Director

-When not busy making website updates or wrangling slack channel conversations, she can be found spending time with her teens, several pets, and an extremely unruly patch of raspberry bushes.
+When not busy making website updates or wrangling slack channel conversations, she can be found spending time with her teens, spouse, several pets, and an extremely unruly patch of raspberry bushes.

 Rudy Anderson, Fundraising Director